-Urban Institute analyzed the proposals developed by these committees and provided comprehensive estimate data on the relative child poverty-reduction effects of each individual proposal, including data on impact by race/ethnicity and region (NYC vs rest of State), data on change in household resources, and estimated cost.
+In 2024, CPRAC's Tax Committee, Public Benefits Committee, and Housing Committee developed specific proposals with sufficient detail to be modeled by Urban Institute.
+Urban Institute analyzed those proposals and provided comprehensive estimate data on the relative child poverty-reduction effects of each individual proposal, including data on impact by race/ethnicity and region (NYC vs rest of State), data on change in household resources, and estimated cost.
 The committees reviewed and used the data on individual proposals to further hone, rank, and prioritize their recommendations.
 Committee co-chairs reported each committees' consensus priorities and expressed values to CPRAC statutory members in June.